-(4) ERCOT shall provide verbal notice of an Advisory to all TOs and QSEs representing Resources and shall post the message electronically to the ERCOT website.
+(4) ERCOT shall provide verbal notice of an Advisory to TOs and QSEs representing Resources through the TO and QSE Hotlines and shall post the message electronically to the ERCOT website.
 When an Advisory is issued, it does not place ERCOT in an Emergency Condition.
-QSEs shall notify appropriate Resources, REPs, and LSEs of Advisories.
-TOs should notify their represented TSPs or DCTOs as appropriate of Advisories.
+QSEs shall notify, as appropriate, their represented QSEs, Resources, REPs, and LSEs of Advisories.
+TOs should notify, as appropriate, their represented TSPs, DSPs and/or DCTOs of Advisories.